 Aqueous opened the Durango set with “Second Sight,” a fan-favorite from the Element Pt.
 I (Live 2017) album.
 Next the band broke out “Mosquito Valley Pt.
 1,” right into a high energy “Numbers and Facts.”
 Aqueous then reached into their cover song archive and busted out The Band’s “Ophelia,” last time played 92 shows ago on 12/9/17.
 The set ended with some of the most loved songs in their catalog, “Don’t Do It,” “Weight of the Word” and “Uncle Phil’s Parachute.”

-After the show I had the opportunity to chat with David Loss (Guitar/Keys/Vocals), discussing fan-base, band-mates, growth and gratitude.
+After the show I had the opportunity to chat with David Loss (Guitar/Keys/Vocals), discussing the Aqueous fan-base, band-mates, growth and gratitude.
 Excited to be back in Colorado, Loss expressed sincere appreciation for the support the band receives from their Colorado based fans.
 Aqueous is cultivating a steadfast group of supporters across the nation, noted for their familial vibe.
 Upon my mention of the loyal fan-base otherwise known as AQuaintances, Dave lit up and stated, “I love them, they really are the best.”

 Dave Loss is gaining notoriety as one of the most skilled, actively touring guitarists in the industry.
 Technical and composed, Dave’s guitar tone is unmistakable, evoking sentiments that keep the crowds returning show after show.
 Recently sponsored by PRS Guitars, Loss and his guitar-wielding counterpart, Mike Gantzer, have an undeniable bond on stage and often come together as one.
 Balanced, intense and emotive, the partnership of Loss and Gantzer brings about a show experience that has catapulted Aqueous to the front lines in their genre.
 When discussing what it’s like playing with Gantzer, Dave explained that the two are growing and maturing their sound with every show and that he really loves the non-competitiveness of their musical relationship.